taylorhh5/Virtual-Closet-Front-End/README.md

 ## Virtual Closet

 This is the front-end code for the web application Virtual Closet.
 A way for people to organize and view their closet virtually.
+Users can create categories, add/edit/delete clothing, and filter dates to see which outfits they plan to wear on which day.

 ## Tech Stack
 CSS | JavaScript | React |